Skip to main content

 Monitoring and identification early school leaving

 Early school leaving is in Flanders, as in many other countries and regions, high on the policy agenda.
-In a yearly report ‘Early School leaving school in Flemish secondary education’ (Vroegtijdig schoolverlaten in het Vlaams secundair onderwijs), the Flemish Ministry of Education and Training reports on early school leaving based on administrative data.
+Till 2019 an annual report ‘Early School leaving school in Flemish secondary education’ (Vroegtijdig schoolverlaten in het Vlaams secundair onderwijs) on early school leaving was published by the Flemish Ministry of Education and Training.
+This report was based on administrative data.
 These reports cover the most recent consecutive school years for which figures are available.
-The most recent report covers the school years 2011/2012 to 2016/2017.
+The last report covers the school years 2011/2012 to 2016/2017.
 These reports report:

 • The global Flemish figures